biomedbigdata/website/content/authors/johannes_kersting/_index.md

 weight: 2
 ---

 I have been working as a student research assistant at the Chair of Experimental Bioinformatics since 2020.
 During this time, I mainly worked with and further developed the methylation analysis tool Dimmer.
-After completing my Master's degree in Bioinformatics in July 2022, I decided to stay in the group as a PhD student.
-During my PhD, I will explore the field of drug repurposing as part of the REPO4EU project and in collaboration with the company GeneSurge GmbH.
+After completing my master's degree in Bioinformatics in July 2022, I decided to stay in the group as a Ph.D. student.
+During my Ph.D., I will explore the field of drug repurposing as part of the REPO4EU project and in collaboration with the company GeneSurge GmbH.